patrick-replogle/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow us to persist state information between pages and requests.
+The session id would normally be sent in the form of a cookie and the id is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcryptjs uses an algorithm that hashes and salts a user’s password on the way in so that sensitive information isn’t stored in plain text on the backend.
+It ends up being a random looking assortment of characters, letters, and numbers with a algorithm/hash count at the beginning.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt allows developers to exponentially increase and control the number of times a password is hashed.
+This slows down hackers using rainbow tables or brute force attacks to try and decrypt a users information and gain access to the database.
+These added passes thru the algorithm will slow the response time from the server to a user’s register￼￼ request, but in turn will also slow down hackers to a point where it’s not worth trying to crack a user’s password.

 - [ ] What are the three parts of the JSON Web Token?

+Header- this contains the type of token and the algorithm used to generate it

+Payload -this is where the actual data that pertains to the user is stored

+Signature- this is the sum of the encoded header, payload and algorithm.
+The signature is used to verify that the sender is who it says it is and that the information within hasn’t changed since since the token was issued.

 ## Minimum Viable Product